hyper/example-app/README.md

 6. Add it to a project

 Now your example app is running on `http://localhost:3000`.
 Click on "View in Marketplace" to see your integration with all details like others will see it.
 You're now able to install your app on an account.
-Once you click "install" you see a popup that will use the defined Redirect URL `http://localhost:3000/callback`.
+Once you click "Install" you see a popup that will use the defined Redirect URL `http://localhost:3000/callback`.
 The app is now installed.